 If you want to find out more about what exactly Edge Computing refers to in general, please read through our previous post.

 Edge Computing, therefore, provides a streamlined approach to traffic and local data analysis.
-But how exactly does this work in relation to the IoT?
+But how exactly does this work for the IoT?

 How Does Edge Computing Within the IoT Work?

 You can think about edge computing as a way of bringing the cloud to your enterprise.
 It’s a way of moving the means of communication to a more local access point, for easier access for your devices.

 Presently, your IoT devices likely send data to a centralized cloud, which processes and receives this information.
 This cloud then helps a device fulfill its purpose.
 Every IoT sensor is constantly transmitting a huge amount of data every second to stay operational.

 This can produce a bandwidth bottleneck when paired with the current solution of a central cloud.
 This is because, though the cloud is a fast solution, it’ll be accessed by several different devices at any one time.

 With Edge Computing, you can bring your cloud to you.
 This is achieved through the clever use of local network nodes.